Redis Session Storage deprecated

 Introduction

-With v8.0.0 the Open-Xchange Middleware offers an alternative way to manage and store sessions using Redis in-memory data structure store.
-The Redis store is used as central session storage replacing both - in-memory per-node SessionD and (Hazelcast-backed) session storage.
+Client sessions are managed and stored using Redis in-memory data structure store.
+The Redis store is used as central session storage replacing the formerly used in-memory per-node SessionD and (Hazelcast-backed) session storage.

 Since it acts as a central session storage, many problems related to remote invalidation of sessions are thus solved while maintaining the benefits offered by Hazelcast-backed session storage: sessions survive server restarts and/or upgrades, and are accessible for each node, independently from where the session got spawned.